 Advanced Coordination Required for Volunteer Groups: Please note that the Government of Nicaragua has forced the closure of more than 1,000 NGOs and charitable organizations.
 Groups engaged in these types of activities, including the apolitical provision of basic services, may be denied entry.
 You should email both the Embassy of Nicaragua in the United States (firstname.lastname@example.org) and the Nicaraguan Ministry of Foreign Affairs (email@example.com) to inform them of your trip and secure advance permission if you are leading one of the following types of trips, even if your group has worked in Nicaragua previously or has a local office:

 For the latest visa and entry requirements, visit the Nicaraguan immigration website (Spanish only).

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors or foreign residents in Nicaragua.

 COVID-19 Information: As of July 21, 2023, the Nicaraguan government lifted all COVID-19 related travel restrictions.
 Travelers arriving in Nicaragua do not need to provide proof of vaccination or a negative COVID-19 test.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.

 There are severe penalties, including imprisonment, for domestic violence, psychological abuse, and non-payment of child support.

-Faith-Based Travelers: See our website for details
+Faith-Based Travelers: See the following webpages for details:

-Students: See our Students Abroad.
+Students: See our Students Abroad page.